starfi5h/DSP_Mod_Support/CameraTools/README.md

 ## Camera List (Alt+F5)
 ![camera list](https://raw.githubusercontent.com/starfi5h/DSP_Mod_Support/dev/CameraTools/img/camera-list.png)
-Manage a list to store camera positions and angles.
+Manage a list to store stationary camera positions and angles.
 Those can apply across saves.

 - Add Camera: If the player is on planet, add planet camera.
 Otherwise add space camera.
   Planet camera will only work on the **local planet**.
 It can't be viewed from space.